-Autoimmune and Pro-inflammatory Diseases
+Autoimmune and Proinflammatory Diseases

-We have conducted extensive preclinical research on HCW9302 for deactivation of inflammasomes to temper the pro-inflammatory environment they create in relevant animal models, including those for atherosclerosis.
-Our data suggest that HCW9302 functions as a potent agent to stimulate $T{reg}$ cells that suppress the activity of inflammasome-bearing cells and inflammatory factors.
-We intend to determine the safe and effective dose level and regimen of HCW9302 from our initial clinical trial in an autoimmune indication, which we have preliminarily determined will be alopecia areata, and then we intend to apply the dose level and treatment regimens established in initial clinical studies to evaluate HCW9302 for other autoimmune and proinflammatory diseases, such as atherosclerosis.
+We have conducted extensive preclinical research on HCW9302 for deactivation of inflammasomes to temper the proinflammatory environment they create in relevant animal models, including those for atherosclerosis.
+Our data suggest that HCW9302 functions as a potent agent to stimulate T{reg} cells that suppress the activity of inflammasome-bearing cells and inflammatory factors.
+We intend to begin clinical trials to evaluate HCW9302 in an autoimmune indication, alopecia areata.